-After GM talks hit impasse, UAW workers to strike as of Sunday night
+GM's UAW workers to go on nationwide strike for first time in 12 years

 The UAW said the Aramark workers have been in negotiations since March 2018, and the company and union are at odds over pay and benefits.

-GM did immediately respond to a request for comment, but said last Saturday it was “prepared to negotiate around the clock.”

-A UAW spokesman did not say whether talks have resumed.
+UAW spokesman Brian Rothenberg did not say whether talks have resumed.

 On Friday, the UAW announced temporary contract extensions with Ford Motor Co and Fiat Chrysler Automobiles NV (FCA) while it focused its attention on GM.
 The union had targeted GM as the first automaker with which it wanted to conclude contract talks.